-24. This Plan has been developed with available City and State Government data to determine the future irrigation water supply demand gap.
+26. This Plan has been developed with available City and State Government data to determine the future irrigation water supply demand gap.
 Draft actions have been developed using a risk mitigation methodology to accommodate the City's current licence to take water and future demand as the City grows.

-- 1. NOTE the Draft Non-Potable Water Action Plan. - 2.
-REFER the Draft Non-Potable Water Action Plan to the Kalamunda Environmental Advisory Committee for comment and subject to necessary amendments undertake community consultation on the Draft Plan.
+- 1. NOTE the Draft Non-Potable Water Action Plan (Plan). - 2.
+REFER the Draft Non-Potable Water Action Plan to the Kalamunda Environmental Advisory Committee (KEAC) for comment. - 3.
+REFER any material recommendations to the Plan made by KEAC to Council before proceeding further. - 4.
+UNDERTAKE community consultation on the Plan, subject to no material changes recommended by KEAC to the Plan.